Article

 On-site search enhancements

-Search is an absolutely critical part of a well-merchandised ecommerce site - if it’s implemented properly.
+Search is an absolutely critical part of a well-merchandised eCommerce site - if it’s implemented properly.
 When search is done right, and used by a customer, conversion rates have been shown to increase by up to 80%.

 The critical thing is to recognize that how you as a merchandiser think of a product might not be how a customer thinks.
 Therefore, search merchandising needs to consider how to adapt to everything from misspellings to vague search terms to have the best chance possible of serving up the right product for a customer’s inquiry.